alstampe/Capstone---NLP-project/capstone report template.md

 #### Gathering and loading input data.
-Assessing data - this is all about finding, loading and understanding the input and from this, the need of preprocessing.
-Data source here is solely books from project Gutenberg.
+The data for this project is solely books from Project Gutenberg, with the exeption of a single document to be testet at the very end of the project.
+All books will be downloaded on my laptop and then uploaded to my Notebook, to be read into dataobjects.

 #### Preprocessing
-Preprocessing text data is partly similar to celaning numerical and categorical data, partly very different.
-The options and choices are many, hence this step is impirtant and rquires some time.
+Preprocessing text data is partly similar to cleaning numerical and categorical data, partly very different.
+The options and choices are many, hence this step is important and represents a large part of the projects time and effort.
+Preprocessing code for all three parts of the project scope will be prepared and tested before the data transformation starts.

 #### Transformation, training and produce results
-Transforming the text data by vectorization, training the model and producing results will be more straightforward, but steps and methos must be appropriate to the case.
+Transforming the text data by establishing models, vectorization, dimensionality reduction, training the model and producing results will be more straightforward and similar to numerical-oriented projects, but steps and methods must be appropriate to the case and results visualized to inpect language-oriented elements.

 #### Inspect and assess
 Results from transformation of text can be visualized in addition to list-based output.

-#### Test of an 'unknown' book
+#### Test of an 'unknown' additional book from Gutenberg and a contemporary text document
-Finally I will do a test on an ebook which is unknown and new.
+Finally I will do a test on an ebook and a text document which are both unknown and new.
 The test will be of the Topic extraction.

 #### Evaluation
 Results will be discussed.

 #### Deliverables
-Project deliverables will be in form of results described in the repost and code imbedded in the project Notebook.
+Project deliverables will primarily be in form of results described in the report with detailed descripiton of code, models and figures.
+All results are commented and discussed.

+In addition all code, test and comments are present in the project Notebook.
+All books reside here on GitHub.

-The Notebook is quite extensive as it includes all code used for testing different ways to preprocess the text, not all are used for the final solution but has been important to learn more about the many ways to handle text data.
+The Notebook is quite extensive as it includes all code used for testing different ways to preprocess the text, plus some vectorization attempts which I did not utilize: Hence, no not every part of the Notebook is used for the final solution but has been important to learn more about the many ways to handle text data.

-template q:
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?
-Have you thoroughly discussed how you will attempt to solve the problem?
-Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?

 ### Metrics

 As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics are not always present.
-The individual tasks may produce some comparable values, but more important is the subjective opinion ie:
+The individual tasks will produce some comparable values, but more important is the subjective opinion ie:

 1) Similarity - words
+ - 'Are the similarity suggestions on single words correct according to my language understanding'?
- - 'Does the word pairing examples on the vectorized data mase sense?'
+ - 'Does the word pairing examples on the vectorized data make sense?'

 2) Similarity - books
  - 'Does the book similarity look sensible, given my knowledge of the books?'.